JoeFilfli/BlackBox_Hackathon/README.md

 # BlackBox-Hackathon
 Title: CodeView360

-A web app that helps developers understand large codebases online (GitHub) using 2D modeling and AI integration.
+A web app that helps developers understand large codebases online using 2D modeling and AI integration.